Afcammedia/Project-module-4/README - IMPORTANT.txt

 Run "npm install" before continue!

-Run "node server.js" before continue!
+run npm server.js

-Open this link in browser (http://localhost:4000)
+open http://localhost:4000/home in your browser to lunch the app